CutbackTG/infernal-festival/README.md

   background-color: rgba(0, 0, 0, 0.6);
 }`

+# Media:

+All images and videos have been generated using Nightcafe's RealVisXL v5 Lightning: AI Generation of copyright-free images of simulated events and photography.
+Engine hosted by https://creator.nightcafe.studio/explore

+# References

+https://www.linkedin.com/in/clinton-joy-538804244 (2025).
+Introducing The All New LT Browser 2.0!🖥️ | LambdaTest. [online] LambdaTest.
+Available at: https://www.lambdatest.com/blog/glowing-effects-in-css/ [Accessed 6 May 2025].

+Sanders, T. (2021).
+Let’s stop using [a-zA-Z]+. [online] DEV Community.
+Available at: https://dev.to/tillsanders/let-s-stop-using-a-za-z-4a0m [Accessed 3 Jun.
+2025].

 Stack Overflow (2024).
 Stack Overflow - Where Developers Learn, Share, & Build Careers. [online] Stack Overflow.
 Available at: https://stackoverflow.com/.

-# Media:

-All images and videos have been generated using Nightcafe's RealVisXL v5 Lightning: AI Generation of copyright-free images of simulated events and photography.
-Engine hosted by https://creator.nightcafe.studio/explore